Frequently Asked Questions

 - When are students admitted to the program?

-Interviews take place only one time per year — in late May.
-A new class begins each year during the summer semester.
+Interviews take place only one time per year - in late May.
+A new class begins each year during the fall semester.

 - When is notification given of acceptance or non-acceptance to the program?